Rodeffs/BG3_Builds/solo_honour_mode.md

     * Act 1: Strange Conduit Ring, Knife of Undermountain King
     * Act 2: Eversight Ring, Shadow-Cloaked Ring, Covert Cowl
     * Act 3: Bhaalist Armour, Craterflesh Gloves, Bloodthirst, Shade-Slayer Cloak
+* Main weapons: Heavy crossbows
 * Elixir: Elixir of Viciousness

 ## Playthrough

+### General fighting tips

+* Cast Fog Cloud then hide in it with Bonus Action on the first turn
+* On the following turns, step out of Fog Cloud, shoot enemies, then hide back in with Bonus Action
+    * If you have Eversight Ring, shoot straight out of Fog Cloud
+    * If you have Bhaalist Armour and Crossbow Expert, cast Fog Cloud on top of enemies and shoot them point-blank